Skip to Main Content

 Funding guidelines

 Allowable costs for your grant must follow the applicable federal cost principles outlined in the 2 CFR 200.
-Any questions about allowability should be directed to your MBLC consultant.
+Only approved, awarded expenditures are allowable.
 Below is a quick summary highlighting some common examples of what you cannot do with LSTA funds.

 • Lobby (not even for your local budget)